Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 What do you need to start selling on Shopify?

-All you need is a Shopify Plan and the products to sell to get started selling on the platform.
+All you need is a Shopify plan and the products to sell to get started selling on the platform.
 Get started by signing up for Shopify and then proceed to set up your store and add your products.
 You can also consider starting a dropshipping business if you have no products to sell yet.

 Can you use your own domain name with Shopify if you already have a website?